 Click here to download a Referral form.

 You can find us on Facebook as "Enable in Cornwall Ltd".
 Please click on "like!".

 If you have any comments or complaints about the service Enable has provided, you can contact the office by telephone or email.
-Alternatively, you can contact the Chairman of the Board
+Alternatively, you can write to the Chairman of the Board at the office address

 We work Monday to Friday and messages can always be left on the answerphone or you can email us using the link below.